 Microsoft Edge is designed to detect and block known trackers.
-Users can choose from three levels of tracking prevention—Basic, Balanced, and Strict.
-To protect our users’ privacy, balanced is selected by default.
-Microsoft Edge detects trackers before they load on the page by using an open source list of known trackers.
-This list is downloaded on to the device periodically as the list is updated.
+Users may choose from three levels of tracking prevention: Basic, Balanced, and Strict.
+To protect user privacy, Balanced is selected by default.
+Microsoft Edge detects trackers before any are loaded on the page by using an open source list of known trackers.
+The list is downloaded to the device periodically as the list is updated.
 The number of trackers blocked and names of those trackers are stored locally on the device for statistical purposes.
-This data can be cleared by going to edge://settings/privacy/blockedTrackers.
-The detection and blocking of trackers occurs locally on the device.
-You can turn off tracking prevention by going to edge://settings/privacy.
-Learn more
+To clear the data, go to

 Web apps and Pinned sites

 Microsoft Edge allows you to install web apps made by website developers and pin your favorite sites.